Mindfulness courses for all kinds of people

 End of course participant feedback

-The majority of people completing the MBCT courses report lasting physical and psychological benefits including:
+The majority of people completing the mindfulness MBCT course report lasting physical and psychological benefits including: